hsk81/yeoman-generator-dizmo/README.md

 yo @dizmo/dizmo --upgrade
 ```

-It's also possible to only invoke `yo @dizmo/dizmo`, in which case each and every conflict between the existing and new files and folders need to be manually signed-off by the user.
+It is also possible to only invoke `yo @dizmo/dizmo`, in which case each and every conflict between the existing and new files and folders need to be manually signed-off by the user.
 Since *all* conflicts need to be decided on, instead of just the conflicts w.r.t. the build system, this manual upgrading can be onerous.

-However, with the `yo @dizmo/dizmo --upgrade` command, *only* the build system of the actual project is upgraded, while the none-build related files and folders remain untouched.
+However, with the `yo @dizmo/dizmo --upgrade` command, *only* the build system of the actual project is upgraded, while the non-build related files and folders remain (mostly) untouched.

 ## Skeleton

 After you have answered the last question, the generator will create the project's skeleton.
-If you have the `tree` command installed on your operating system, then you can visualize the directory structure:
+If you have the `tree` command installed on your operating system, then you can visualize the directory structure with:

 ```sh
 tree